 Check Backup Camera Settings in Stereo and Wiring

-Sometimes, the backup camera may not work due to improper settings in your Pioneer stereo.
+Sometimes, the reverse camera may not work due to improper settings in your Pioneer stereo.
 Here are the steps that you need to follow to set up a backup camera so that it works with your radio correctly: